 A company’s year-end is the date their accounting period ends for the year.
 From this date, you have 9 months to file your annual accounts with HMRC and Companies House as a legal requirement, excluding sole traders.
 In simple terms, year-end accounts are a summary of your business’s overall performance for the year; however, you will need to refer to numerous sources of information in order to keep the most accurate record of incomings and outgoings.

 Preparing your year-end accounts

 If you are a small business, it is likely you will prepare your statutory accounts using the financial reporting standard for micro-entities (FRS 105).
-The two documents you will need to submit to Companies House with your accounts are a statement of financial position and footnotes.
-You will also need to submit your year-end accounts to HMRC at the same time as your company tax return.
+The two documents you must submit to Companies House with your accounts are a statement of financial position and footnotes.
+You will also need to submit your year-end accounts to HMRC simultaneously with your company tax return.

 What do you need to include?

 When filing your accounts with Companies House, a director’s report is included to summarise the business’ performance over the year, thoughts on the current position and prospects for the future.

 This should include all receipts for both sales and purchases, as well as latest bank statements.
 You should also list your debtors and creditors and organise them according to how important they are.

 - Balance sheet and profit and loss (P&L)

 You are required to carry out financial reporting; a balance sheet will go into detail on assets and liabilities for the company’s financial year.
 A P&L account summarises income and expenses to give the total profit or loss for the accounting period, so you will need to ensure you have accurate, up-to-date records of these.

 These go alongside your balance sheet and profit and loss account so that you can provide an explanation of your business incomings and outgoings for the year.